James and the Giant Peach

-James and the Giant Peach is a popular children's novel written in 1961 by British author Roald Dahl.
+James and the Giant Peach is a children's novel written in 1961 by British author Roald Dahl.
 The first edition, published by Alfred Knopf, featured illustrations by Nancy Ekholm Burkert.
-There have been re-illustrated versions of it over the years, done by Michael Simeon (for the first British edition), Emma Chichester Clark, Lane Smith and Quentin Blake.
+There have been re-illustrated versions of it over the years, drawn by Michael Simeon (for the first British edition), Emma Chichester Clark, Lane Smith and Quentin Blake.
 It was adapted into a film of the same name in 1996 (with Smith being a conceptual designer) which was directed by Henry Selick, and a musical in 2010.

 The plot centres on a young English orphan boy who enters a gigantic, magical peach, and has a wild and surreal cross-world adventure with seven magically altered garden bugs he meets.
-Dahl was originally going to write about a giant cherry, but changed it to James and the Giant Peach because a peach is "prettier, bigger and squishier than a cherry."
+Dahl was originally going to write about a giant cherry, but changed it to James and the Giant Peach because a peach is "prettier, bigger and squishier than a cherry".
 Because of the story's occasional macabre and potentially frightening content, it has become a regular target of censors.

 Dahl dedicated the book to his six-year-old daughter Olivia, who died from complications of measles only a year after the book was published.

+American novelist Bret Easton Ellis has cited James and the Giant Peach as his favourite children's book: